Hypersensitivity Pneumonitis

 Inhalation challenge

-Re-exposure to the environment of the supposed agent may help establish a causal relationship between symptoms and the environment.
-Inpatient inhalation of known antigens has been suggested as a way to observe reactions in a controlled setting.
-However, as of yet, no standardized antigen preparations are available.
-Patients generally develop fever, malaise, headache, crackles upon chest examination, and decreased forced vital capacity 8-12 hours after exposure.
-Although potentially helpful for diagnosis, re-exposure must be attempted with caution given the risk of a severe attack and the propensity for disease progression.
+Repeat exposure to the environment of the supposed agent may help establish a causal relation between symptoms and the environment.
+Inpatient inhalation of known antigens has been suggested as a means of observing reactions in a controlled setting.
+As yet, however, no standardized antigen preparations are available.
+Patients generally develop fever, malaise, headache, crackles upon chest examination, and decreased FVC 8-12 hours after exposure.
+Although potentially helpful for diagnosis, reexposure must be attempted with caution in view of the risk of a severe attack and the propensity for disease progression.

 Bronchoalveolar lavage

-BAL may provide supportive information for the diagnosis of hypersensitivity pneumonitis.[55, 56] Initial BAL in the acute phase may be remarkable for more than 5% neutrophils.
+BAL may provide supportive information for the diagnosis of HP.[59, 60] Initial BAL in the acute phase may be remarkable for the presence of more than 5% neutrophils.
 This is generally followed by marked lymphocytosis.

-The characteristic BAL found in hypersensitivity pneumonitis (HP) is a lymphocytosis with at least 20% and generally over 50% of white blood cells.
-This finding makes IPF less likely, but other conditions such as sarcoidosis, silicosis, or the organizing pneumonias may have similar white count profiles.
+The characteristic BAL finding in HP is a lymphocytosis with at least 20% and generally more than 50% of white blood cells (WBCs).
+This finding makes IPF less likely, but other conditions (eg, sarcoidosis, silicosis, or the organizing pneumonias) may have similar WBC count profiles.

 Otherwise, mast cells, eosinophils, and plasma cells are also characteristically seen in hypersensitivity pneumonitis.
 Mast cells are also often characteristic of acute exposures as their numbers tend to decline within approximately 3 months of exposure.
 The presence of mast cells may help distinguish hypersensitivity pneumonitis from organizing pneumonias.
 Eosinophilia may be present in conjunction with neutrophilia.
 The presence of plasma cells often correlates with immunoglobulin levels.
 High levels if IgA, IgG, IgM and free light chains in the presence of plasma cells may further favor a diagnosis of active hypersensitivity pneumonitis.

-Use of CD4+/CD8+ ratios for diagnosis of hypersensitivity pneumonitis is controversial.
-Some evidence suggests that a ratio of < 1.0 (ie, predominance of CD8+) is consistent with acute/subacute disease, whereas a CD4+ predominance and high CD4+/CD8+ ratio occurs most often in chronic disease.
-However, recently the trend has moved away from using the CD4+/CD8+ ratio, as it is believed that multiple factors, including type of antigen, severity of exposure, and disease stage, confound interpretation.
+Use of CD4+/CD8+ ratios for diagnosis of HP has been controversial.
+Some evidence has suggested that a ratio lower than 1.0 (ie, predominance of CD8+) is consistent with acute/subacute disease, whereas a CD4+ predominance and a high CD4+/CD8+ ratio occur most often in chronic disease.
+However, there has been a trend away from using the CD4+/CD8+ ratio, based on the belief that multiple factors, including type of antigen, severity of exposure, and disease stage, confound interpretation.
 Thus, interpretation of CD4+/CD8+ ratio is generally not effective.

 Lung biopsy

-Lung biopsy is rarely necessary, especially for acute cases, but it can be helpful in cases in which usual studies are inconclusive.
-Transbronchial biopsy has fair diagnostic yield in acute and subacute disease.
-Yield can be maximized by obtaining multiple samples (usually 6 or more) from the most affected lobes as determined by imaging.
-Surgical open lung biopsy or video-assisted thoracic surgery (VATS) biopsy may provide higher yield in chronic disease or when high-resolution CT scanning (HRCT) findings are not typical for hypersensitivity pneumonitis.[57]
+Lung biopsy is rarely necessary, especially for acute cases, but it can be helpful in cases where usual studies are inconclusive.
+Transbronchial biopsy has a fair diagnostic yield in acute and subacute disease.
+Yield can be maximized by obtaining multiple samples (usually six or more) from the most affected lobes as determined by imaging.
+Surgical open lung biopsy or video-assisted thoracic surgery (VATS) biopsy may provide higher yield in chronic disease or when HRCT findings are not typical for HP.[61]
 The diagnostic utility of these more invasive procedures should always be decided via discussion between the pulmonologist and surgeon.

 Histologic Findings

-Histologic findings for acute hypersensitivity pneumonitis (HP), subacute hypersensitivity pneumonitis, and chronic hypersensitivity pneumonitis are as follows:[58]
+Histologic findings for acute, subacute, and chronic HP are as follows.[62]

 Acute hypersensitivity pneumonitis

-Because biopsy is generally not indicated, relatively little is known about the gross pathologic features of acute hypersensitivity pneumonitis.
+Because biopsy is generally not indicated, relatively little is known about the gross pathologic features of acute HP.
 The most characteristic pathologic feature is neutrophilic interstitial infiltrate.
-Other features may include small-vessel vasculitis with immunoglobulin and complement deposition, diffuse alveolar damage, and/or intraalveolar fibrin accumulation.[10]
-Note the image below.
+(See the image below.)
+Other features may include small-vessel vasculitis with immunoglobulin and complement deposition, diffuse alveolar damage, and/or intra-alveolar fibrin accumulation.[9]

 View Image